mukhtarsafarofff/Phone-Detector-Module-/README.md

-Mobile phone Detector is a device that can identify the existence of any active mobile phone in the vicinity and provides an indicator of the active cell phone in the vicinity.
+Mobile phone Detector is a device that can identify the existence of any active mobile phone in the vicinity and provides an indicator of the active cell phone in the vicinity.This Mobile Detector Circuit will identify incoming / outgoing calls, tweets, video communication and any SMS or GPRS use within a 1 meter radius.